vllm-project/vllm/docs/source/models/lora.rst

 ---------------------------------

-In addition to serving LoRA adapters at server startup, the vLLM server now supports dynamically loading and unloading LoRA adapters at runtime through dedicated API endpoints.This feature can be particularly useful when the flexibility to change models on-the-fly is needed.
+In addition to serving LoRA adapters at server startup, the vLLM server now supports dynamically loading and unloading LoRA adapters at runtime through dedicated API endpoints.
+This feature can be particularly useful when the flexibility to change models on-the-fly is needed.

 Note: Enabling this feature in production environments is risky as user may participate model adapter management.